xraypy/XrayDB/doc/overview.rst

 --------------

 Many resources (database tables or methods) take emission line arguments.
-These follow the latinized version of the Siegbahn notation as indicated in the :ref:`Table of X-ray emission line names <xraydb-lines_table>`.
+These are all strings and follow the latinized version of the Siegbahn notation as indicated in the :ref:`Table of X-ray emission line names
+<xraydb-lines_table>`.

 .. index:: Table of X-ray emission lines